Little Bits of History

 Hung - In 1835, the last executions for homosexuality in England took place at Newgate Prison.

-November 28: The Pitch Experiment – In 2000, the eighth drop in the 73 year old Pitch Experiment drops.
+November 28: The Pitch Experiment – In 2000, the eighth drop in the 73 year old Pitch Experiment dropped.

 Night Life & Death – In 1942, the Cocoanut Grove burned.